How do you unclog a drain if a snake doesn't work?

 We have all been in a situation where we had to struggle against a stubborn kitchen sink, bathtub, toilet, or floor drain clog.
 All plumbing systems get clogged up now and then, there really is no way to avoid it.
 I know I have probably used almost every technique from the hot water and baking soda to the drain snake.

-According to The Spruce, a drain snake, or often called a drum auger, is definitely the perfect tool when you have to clear away drain clogs in most situations.
+A drain snake, or often called a drum auger, is definitely the perfect tool when you have to clear away drain clogs in most situations.
 It is a simple hand-operated tool that should get the job done.
 Drain snakes are not that expensive and will save you a lot of money when compared to the cost of having a professional plumber come to clear the clogs.
 If you are a homeowner, like me, you need to invest in a drum auger so you can have It on hand whenever the time comes.
 The clique of, “It is better to have it and not need it, than to not have it and need it,” is so true in this situation.
 It is the same way that it makes sense to have a toilet plunger around for emergencies.

 You Aren’t Using the Correct Drain Snake

 According to HomeDepot, there are a bunch of different types of drain snakes available for different situations.
 It is very important that you are using the correct one for the job.

 - Toilet Auger: This special auger with a long rod and short cable will not scratch delicate porcelain surfaces.
 Do not use any other type of auger with toilets.